Spacexplorer11/Word_BAN/README.md

 ## What commands are there?
 Check out the commands in [commands.md](Commands.md)!
+Or just ping it (@Word Ban) and talk naturally and it will help you!
+(This feature is powered by ai.hackclub.com)

 ## What can it do?
 As I mentioned above, it just says this word x is banned when that word is banned.
 So obviously you can ban/unban words, but also you can see a score!